Article-Beloved-Disciple

 Overall, Lazarus seems a good fit for the evidence, and many scholars think that he is the best candidate.

-Mary Magdalene.
-Several books and movies have popularized the idea that Mary Magdalene was the Beloved Disciple.
-Some people have gone even further, claiming that she married Jesus and bore him a child.
+Several books and movies have promoted the idea that Mary Magdalene was the Beloved Disciple.
+Some people have gone even further, claiming that she secretly married Jesus and bore him a child.

 Some people think that the figure immediately to the left of Jesus in the painting The Last Supper by Leonardo da Vinci, traditionally identified as John Zebedee, looks more like a woman than a man.
 This has led to the theory that Leonardo had secret knowledge about Mary Magdalene which indicated that she was the Beloved Disciple.

-One problem with this identification is that the gospel always uses "he', "him" and "his" when referring to the Beloved Disciple.
+One problem with this identification is that the bible always uses "he', "him" and "his" when referring to the Beloved Disciple.
 Also, John 20:2 clearly depicts Mary Magdalene and the Beloved Disciple as two different people.
-But some writers argue that these are false clues which someone deliberately inserted into the text to try to hide the truth.
+But some people argue that these are false clues which an unknown person deliberately inserted into the text to try to hide the truth.

 Note: Most scholars reject the frequent assertion that Jesus had a homosexual relationship with the Beloved Disciple.